 We completed the first phase between May and July 2020, during which we achieved the following milestones: 1) developed and submitted a Standard Operating Procedure (SOP) defining a new methodology for collecting and reporting general and specific commitments as established in the current Global Fund grant agreements; and 2) applied the SOP to collect information and reported the actual performance of the Government on cofinancing of the HIV and malaria programs for the 2017-2019 period.

-The second phase began in September 2020 and will conclude by the end of 2020.
+The second phase began in September 2020.
 The objectives of this phase are as follows: 1) to revise and adjust the SOP and cofinancing report based on OIG and GF’s feedback; 2) to apply the SOP to collect and report TB commitments; 3) to update the SOP according to the new commitments for the 2020-2022 allocation; 4) to build monitoring and reporting capacity at the Ministry of Health through targeted trainings and development of reporting tools, and 5) to develop a roadmap to promote the long-term sustainability of cofinancing reporting.

 The Pharos approach consisted in creating a Technical Working Group (TWG) and an Operative Technical Working Group (OTWG) integrated by technicians of the Ministry of Health from the HIV, TB and malaria programs and other key stakeholders.
 Despite travel restrictions imposed by the COVID-19 pandemic, Pharos conducted virtual meetings with the TWG and successfully completed and submitted the deliverables from phase one.
 As a direct result of the GoA’s compliance of such commitments to the Global Fund, the Global Fund issued a new Grant Allocation letter for the 2020-2022 period.

-Team Members Involved: Robert Hecht, Gabriela Cohen and Diana Gonzalez.
+Team Members Involved: Robert Hecht, Gabriela Cohen, Diana Gonzalez, Nathan Isaacs.